bebraw/pingdom-api/README.md

 });
 ```

-Currently the API provides access just to checks and results associated to them.
+Currently the API provides access just read-only access to Pingdom's API.
 In case you need something else, either [poke me with an issue](https://github.com/bebraw/pingdom-api/issues) or create a pull request.

 ## License